Bobby Smith (running back)

-Robert Lee Smith (born May 18, 1942) is a former American football halfback.
+Robert Lee Smith (born May 18, 1942) is an American former professional football player who was a halfback in the American Football League (AFL) and National Football League (NFL).

-After playing college football at North Texas State, he was drafted in 1964 by both the American Football League (AFL)'s Buffalo Bills and the National Football League (NFL)'s Pittsburgh Steelers.
+After playing college football for the North Texas Mean Green, he was selected in 1964 by both the AFL's Buffalo Bills and the NFL's Pittsburgh Steelers.
 He chose to play for the Bills, and in his rookie season he averaged 4.9 yards per attempt.
-He won two consecutive American Football League Championships in 1964 and 1965 with the Bills, before leaving the AFL for the NFL.
+He won two consecutive AFL championships in 1964 and 1965 with the Bills, before leaving the AFL for the NFL.
 He joined the Steelers for the 1966 NFL season and played a single season in Pittsburgh.